CMU-313/fall-2021-hw4-451-unavailable-for-legal-reasons/README.md

     - This tests if the build succeeds with no error.
     - These tests are apart of our CI testing, where it will be run with every pull request and push to master.
 - `pytest` testing
     - The tests are included in dockerfile/test_client.py.
-To run the tests, cd into dockerfile and run python3.8 -m pytest -v.
+To run the tests, navigate to the `dockerfile/` directory and run `python3.8 -m pytest -v`.
     - The tests currently cover a series of edge cases:
        - First, we check to see if the client is running at "localhost:5000" (where we expect to get a message telling us to try the predict route).
        - Then, we check to see if the client predicts on various ranges of data.
 We check to make sure it does not crash and then print the resulting prediction.